Galarius/gann-square/README.md

 python gann.py -o "example/proton-m-launches.html" -a "07/04/2001" -b "19/03/2015" -m "example/marks.txt"
 ```

 `proton-m-launches.html` will show you all launches of 'Proton-M' for the last 14 years.

-### Notes

-To avoid performance issues it is recommended to build large square by chunks.
-Each cell can be determined only by its position and previous cells are not required.
+# LICENSE
+This project is licensed under the terms of the MIT license. (see LICENSE.txt in the root)